Luke-SNAW/Luke-SNAW.github.io/vault/dev.web.performance.tools.md

   - Easily identify which bundles are the largest, and how much of their code is actually used, and what the load impact of each file is, using the [Coverage](https://developer.chrome.com/docs/devtools/coverage/) tool.
 - [Make sense of flame charts in Performance Tab by example](https://calendar.perfplanet.com/2022/make-sense-of-flame-charts-in-performance-tab-by-example/)
   > During sampling profiling, a browser forces an engine to stop every 1 ms, and record the call stack at that moment.
+- [Tachyon](https://github.com/weebney/tachyon) is a byte sized script that makes your website feel blazingly fast.
+It does this by prerendering pages before a user navigates to them, making page transitions virtually instant.